nghiahhnguyen/CS163-Search-Engine/README.md

 # CS163-Search-Engine

 This is the report for the final project in the course DATA STRUCTURE CS163.
-Our group consist of 4 people: Nguyen Ho Huu Nghia, Nguyen Ngoc Phuong Trang, Vu Hoang Minh, Nguyen Hoang Gia.
+Our group consist of 4 people:
+- Nguyen Ho Huu Nghia,
+- Nguyen Ngoc Phuong Trang
+- Vu Hoang Minh
+- Nguyen Hoang Gia

 Our task for the project is creating a search engine which supports the following operators besides the normal searching:
 1. AND
 2. OR
 3. Manchester –united